LuminosLabs/Quicksilver/README.md

 Apple Pay
 -----------
 1. Find the Commerce Manager Apps folder, located under the Episerver Commerce Manager project folder.
-2. Deploy the **ConfigurePayment.ascx** file from this sample EPiServer.Reference.Commerce.Manager\Sample\ApplePay to the Apps\Order\Payments\Plugins\CyberSourceApplePay folder.
+2. Deploy the **ConfigurePayment.ascx** file from this repository in Commerce Manager\ApplePay to the Apps\Order\Payments\Plugins\CyberSourceApplePay folder.
 If the CyberSourceApplePay folder does not exist, create it.

 Setting up the Apple Pay payment provider in Commerce Manager
 ----------------------------------------------------------